cosmos/ibc/spec/ics-027-interchain-account/README.md

 modified: 2019-11-08
 ---

-## **Synopsis**
+## Synopsis

 This standard document specifies packet data structure, state machine handling logic, and encoding details for the account management system over an IBC channel between separate chains.

-### **Motivation**
+### Motivation

 On Ethereum, there are two types of accounts: externally owned accounts, controlled by private keys, and contract accounts, controlled by their contract code [[ref](https://github.com/ethereum/wiki/wiki/White-Paper)].
-Similar to Ethereum's CA(contract accounts), Interchain accounts are managed by another chain while retaining all the capabilities of a normal account (i.e. stake, send, vote, etc).
-While an Ethereum CA's contract logic is performed within Ethereum's EVM, Interchain accounts are managed by another chain via IBC in a trustless way.
+Similar to Ethereum's CA (contract accounts), interchain accounts are managed by another chain while retaining all the capabilities of a normal account (i.e. stake, send, vote, etc).
+While an Ethereum CA's contract logic is performed within Ethereum's EVM, interchain accounts are managed by another chain via IBC in a trustless way.

-### **Definitions**
+### Definitions

 The IBC handler interface & IBC relayer module interface are as defined in [ICS 25](https://github.com/cosmos/ics/blob/bez/15-ics-cosmos-signed-messages/spec/ics-025-handler-interface) and [ICS 26](https://github.com/cosmos/ics/blob/bez/15-ics-cosmos-signed-messages/spec/ics-026-relayer-module), respectively.

-### **Desired Properties**
+### Desired Properties

 - Permissionless
-- Fault containment: Interchain account must follow rules of its host chain, even in times of byzantine behavior by the counterparty chain (the chain that manages the account)
+- Fault containment: Interchain account must follow rules of its host chain, even in times of Byzantine behavior by the counterparty chain (the chain that manages the account)
 - The chain that controls the account must process the results asynchronously and according to the chain's logic.
 - Sending and receiving transactions will be processed in an ordered manner.

-## **Technical Specification**
+## Technical Specification

-The implementation of interchain account is non symmetric.
+The implementation of interchain account is non-symmetric.
 This means that each chain must define the way to create a interchain account for counterparty chain deterministically.

 Each chain must satisfy following features to create a interchain account:

-- New interchain account must not conflict with existing one.
+- New interchain accounts must not conflict with existing ones.
-- Each chain must keep track of which counterparty chain created the new interchain account.
+- Each chain must keep track of which counterparty chain created each new interchain account.

 Also, each chain must know how the counterparty chains serialize/deserialize transaction bytes in order to send transactions via IBC.
 And the counterparty chain must implement the process of safely exececuting IBC transactions by verifying the authority of the transaction's signers.

 The chain must reject the transaction and must not make a state transition in the following cases:

 - The IBC transaction fails to be deserialized.
 - The IBC transaction requests for signers that was not made by counterparty chain.

 ### Data Structures